Blukain/RobotEV3/README.md

 #### CURRENTLY
 Working on it but not full time, so it has to be completed, and refactored, this project is made for a university exam.

+#### INSTALLATION
+I personally use IntelliJ Idea from JetBrains, so this instructions are based on it.